MUST-Deep-Learning/KnowIt/default_datasets/dataset_how_to.md

 Similarly, if a custom data split is to be defined (for future training) it should be defined in a separate column in the dataframe labeled 'split'.
 This column should only contain set indicators: 0 (train), 1 (valid), or 2 (eval).

+Note that these special columns (e.g. 'instance' and 'split') should not be listed in the "components" variable of the metadata.

 The resulting datastructure will be stored under ``/custom_datasets`` in the relevant custom experiment output directory.
 It can then be used to train a model by passing ``kwargs={'data': {'name': <data name>, ...}, ...}`` when calling the ``KI.train_model`` function.